shift-org/shift-docs/site/content/pages/public-health.md

 The [Shift list](/pages/email-list/) is also always open for bikey discussion.
 So even if we ride our own paths these days, stay in touch with your fellow bike funnists and keep the conversation going 'til we ride together again.

+Stay safe, stay healthy!

-### Pedalpalooza Safety Pledge
+### Pedalpalooza Safety Plan

 <p style="text-align: left; padding: 1em; color: #663300; border: 1px solid #FFDD66; background: #FCFAF2;">We need everyone's help to keep bike fun safe for all!
-Ride leaders who have taken this Pedalpalooza safety pledge will have a special marker next to their rides on the calendar.
-Ride participants are expected to follow these rules at rides which have taken the pledge.</p>
+Ride leaders who follow this Pedalpalooza safety plan will have a special marker next to their rides on the calendar.
+Ride participants are expected to follow these rules at rides which agree to this plan.</p>

 * Everyone, vaccinated or not, wears a tight fitting face mask.
 * Ride leaders promise to wear a mask.